Mizar999/just-phaser/README.md

     npm run-script build
     ```

-- To run multiple npm scripts cross platform in parallel run the following command:
+- To run multiple npm scripts cross platform in parallel run the following command (use the appropriate watch command for the app you want to run):

     ```powershell
     # if globally installed